“Sorry, Dudes. My Bad.”

 “Are there other plots in place, then, as we speak?”
-Elisha’s heart drummed a war march in his ears.
+Elisha’s pulse drummed a war march in his ears.

 “Oh, no doubt.
 But I couldn’t tell you anything about them.
 Khmun protects that information by making sure we field agents only know what we absolutely have to know to carry out our assignments.
 We’re not given any information about operations not directly related to our own.”

 “You telling me the truth about that?”
-Elisha rose out of his seat.
+Elisha stood up from his seat.

 Elisha decided to believe him.
 For now.
 “Tell me how you carried out the attack on the council chamber.”
 He settled back into his chair.